sdaves/mything/readme.md

 # microthings

 Microservices and Microfrontends with 100% Pure Python and Domain Driven Design.
-Serverless Bottle.py for your stateless processes and a Preact UI packaged as WebComponents using transcrypt.
+Serverless Bottle.py for your stateless processes and a Preact client UI packaged as WebComponents using transcrypt. https://microthings.netlify.com/

-https://microthings.netlify.com/

 ## Badges